From EatingWell: August/September 2006

 Tips & Notes

-- How to skin a salmon fillet: Place salmon fillet on a clean cutting board, skin-side down.
+- To skin a salmon fillet, place it on a clean cutting board, skin-side down.
 Starting at the tail end, slip the blade of a long knife between the fish flesh and the skin, holding down firmly with your other hand.
 Gently push the blade along at a 30° angle, separating the fillet from the skin without cutting through either.

 - To oil the grill rack, oil a folded paper towel, hold it with tongs and rub it over the rack.
 (Do not use cooking spray on a hot grill.)
 When grilling delicate foods like tofu and fish, it is helpful to spray the food with cooking spray before placing it on the grill.